DeepElement/node-som/README.md

-A Self Organizing Map implementation for NodeJS
+A Kohonen Network api for Node
 =====================================================

 ## Installation

 npm install node-som

-##Usage:
+## Usage:

 ```
 // Inject the module